macrodrigues/global_trades_dash_plotly_flask/README.md

 # Visualize Global Commodity Trade Dataset using Flask, Dash and Plotly

 This project aims to analyse global trades by commodities and countries.
-The dataset for this project can be found here:[Global Commodity Trade Statistics](https://www.kaggle.com/datasets/unitednations/global-commodity-trade-statistics?resource=download)
+The dataset for this project can be found here: [Global Commodity Trade Statistics](https://www.kaggle.com/datasets/unitednations/global-commodity-trade-statistics?resource=download)

 ## Introduction